gameontext/iot-room-java/README.md

 5. Fill in the room information as specified.
 If you don't know all the details yet, such as endpoint, leave those blank and come back and fill them in later.
 6. Click **Create** and the room will be created for you.

+## Setting the Game On IoT values

+This application requires some IoT variables to be set in your copy.
+Update these in the [Application.java](gojava-application/src/main/java/application/Application.java) class.

+The variables to update are:

+1. The **PLAYER_ID**  variable should be set to your player ID.
+You can find this from you profile page at (https://game-on.org).
+2. The **SITE_ID** and **ROOM_NAME** should be set from the previous instructions.

 ## Getting the source code

-The source code is located in GitHub, navigate to our [repository](https://github.com/gameontext/gameon-room-java.git) and download the ZIP file and unzip the code on to your local machine.
+The source code is located in GitHub, navigate to our [repository](https://github.com/gameontext/iot-room-java.git) and download the ZIP file and unzip the code on to your local machine.
 Alternatively you can use the GitHub CLI to clone the repository with `git clone https://github.com/gameontext/gameon-room-java.git`.

 ## Build and deploy